googleapis/google-cloud-python/docs/pubsub-api.rst

    >>> [message.id for message in subscription.pull()]
    [<message_id1>, <message_id2>, ...]

-Fetch a limited number of pending messages for a "pull" subscription:
+Fetch a limited number of pending messages for a pull subscription:

 .. doctest::